 Coming from approximately seventy years of slavery, the people of Israel needed a reminder of the history of God’s covenant with them and their ancestors.

 The Bible was written for us who read it today but not to us (1 Cor 10:11).
-Therefore, we can gain new insights by reading the Old and New Testaments through the lenses of ANE, first century Jewish, and Greco-Roman culture.
+Therefore, we can gain new insights by reading the Old and New Testaments through the lenses of Ancient Near Eastern, first century Jewish, and Greco-Roman culture.
 When we read the Bible, we are looking over the shoulders of people living in very different cultural contexts.

 As we comprehend their circumstances and viewpoints, we gain a richer understanding of Scripture.